Guillemdb/FractalAI/README.md

 The following benchmarks have been calculated in a laptop using a single thread implementation.
 Some of them can be replicated in real time, and others require up to 20k samples per action, but anyone running this code should be able to get similar performance.

+We show performance with respect to benchmarks widely accepted in the reinforcement learning community.

 |Game          |FAI Score|% vs Best AI|% vs MCTS|Mean samples per action|N repeat action|Time horizon|Max samples per action|Max states|